 Tortuguero village is surrounded by the river on one side and beach on the other.
 Although Playa Tortuguero is not a very photogenic beach, it is what put Tortuguero on the map as one of the leading eco-destinations in Costa Rica.

 This is because Tortuguero, or the “place of the turtles” became famous in the 1950’s when an American sea turtle researcher discovered that it was the single most important nesting site for green turtles in the Western Hemisphere.
+Thanks to this discovery, Tortuguero National Park was born to protect the turtles.
 Since then, eco-tourists from all over the world travel to Tortuguero to see turtles in Costa Rica and visit Tortuguero National Park.

 About Tortuguero National Park